 The fund announced its first intake in September 2023, with $25 million awarded to 13 projects across the province.

-- More than 4.5 million tonnes of CO2e emissions will be eliminated, equivalent to taking one million gas-powered cars off the road for a year or heating all homes in Saskatchewan for two years.
+- More than 4.5 million tonnes of carbon dioxide equivalent (CO2e) emissions will be eliminated, equivalent to taking one million gas-powered cars off the road for a year or heating all homes in Saskatchewan for two years.

-- The projects are expected to attract more than $277 million in additional investments, fuelling innovation and economic growth.
+- The projects are expected to attract more than $277 million in additional investment, fuelling innovation and economic growth.

 - The first intake supports energy savings of nearly five million gigajoules, comparable to heating nearly half the homes in Regina for a year.

-The fund’s second intake was announced on January 16, 2025, with $50 million available to support industry-driven projects.
+The fund’s second intake was announced on January 16, 2025, with $47.5 million awarded to nine industry-driven projects.